hrishim/llvl_prog1_book/src/memory_inst.md

 # Memory Instructions

-Objective:

-- Learn about different types of load and store instructions.
-Different addressing modes.
-- Program loops and branch instructions.
-- Integer registers and register sizes
-- Some integer instructions

-Exercises:

-- Memcopy in different sizes
-- Copying using a loop
-- Challenge exercise to reverse a string
-- Challenge exercise to...

 Finally, lets start with some AArch64 assembly.
 Memory instructions can be used to transfer data from memory into registers.
 Memory is byte addressed, meaning that every byte (8 bits) of memory has a unique address that is used to identify the location.

 In most computer/embedded systems memory is located in a chip that is separate from the CPU.
 Memory is connected to the CPU via a bus or interconnect.
 To load a byte of memory into a register we can use this instruction